Epimetheus (moon): Physical characteristics

 There are several Epimethean craters larger than 30 km in diameter, as well as both large and small ridges and grooves.
 The extensive cratering indicates that Epimetheus must be quite old.
 Janus and Epimetheus may have formed from a disruption of a single parent to form co-orbital satellites, but if this is the case the disruption must have happened early in the history of the satellite system.
 From its very low density and relatively high albedo, it seems likely that Epimetheus is a very porous icy body.
 There is considerable uncertainty in these values, however, and so this remains to be confirmed.

-The south pole shows what might be the remains of a large impact crater covering most of this face of the moon, and which could be responsible for the somewhat flattened shape of the southern part of Epimetheus.
+The south pole is dominated by a large, flat basin with a central peak that covers much of the moon's southern hemisphere, which may be the remains of a large impact crater.

 There appear to be two terrain types: darker, smoother areas, and brighter, slightly more yellowish, fractured terrain.
 One interpretation is that the darker material evidently moves down slopes, and probably has a lower ice content than the brighter material, which appears more like "bedrock".
 Nonetheless, materials in both terrains are likely to be rich in water ice.